Adibkzi/California-House-Analysis/README.md

 # 🏡 California House Price Prediction 📈

 I am excited to share with you the incredible journey of my California House Price Prediction project! <br><br>
-🌟 In this data science endeavor, my aimed to develop a robust predictive model to estimate house prices in California accurately.
+🌟 In this data science endeavor, my aimed  was to estimate house prices in California accurately.
 Let's break down what I did:

 # Project Overview:
 My project focused on leveraging advanced data analysis techniques to provide accurate price estimations for potential home buyers and sellers in California.
 By exploring a comprehensive dataset and applying cutting-edge methodologies, I aimed to address the challenges faced in the dynamic housing market.